fastcmsdomain/scherzo/blocks/cytat/README.md

 # Cytat Block

-The Cytat block is a custom Helix/Franklin/Edge Delivery Service block designed to display quotations with an optional author attribution.
+The Cytat block is a custom Helix/Franklin/Edge Delivery Service block designed to display quotations.

 ## Usage